VlSHNU/VlSHNU/README.md

 - 👋 Hi, I’m @VlSHNU
 - 👀 I’m interested in Programming
-- 🌱 I’m currently learning Python Programming
+- 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on any kind of Basic Python Projects
 - 📫 How to reach me ...